Hawku raises $4M for gaming and utility NFT marketplace

 Graham liked it because it was a data-driven game.
 And he built Hawku to give people information they needed to for commerce.

-In the four months since it launched, Hawku has already reached three million monthly page views and has built an avid
+In the four months since it launched, Hawku has already reached three million monthly page views and has built an avid following.
+The problem and market demand are real, he said.

 Bent and Wu believe that current NFT marketplaces have done a great job targeting the needs of collectible and art NFTs — showing the aesthetics of beautiful artwork or the rarity of a social token — but less so for performance-based assets.